voxel51/fiftyone/docs/source/integrations/labelbox.rst

 **Command line prompt**

-If you have not stored your login credentials via another method, you will be prompted to enter them interactively in your shell each time you call a method that requires a connection to Labelbox:
+If you have not stored your API key via another method, you will be prompted to enter it interactively in your shell each time you call a method that requires a connection to Labelbox:

 .. code:: python
     :linenos:

+    view.annotate(
+        anno_key,
+        backend="labelbox",
-    view.annotate(anno_key, backend="labelbox", label_field="ground_truth", launch_editor=True)
+        label_field="ground_truth",
+        launch_editor=True,
+    )

 .. code-block:: text